CS-Won/CS-won.github.io/index.md

 ## About the Festival

-This is the Qiskif Fall Fest at Yonsey University event information page.
-Thank you for watching this page with interest!
-This event is hosted by the Quantum Information Club at Yonsey University with the help of IBM Quantum.
-This event is just for Yonsei University students!
+Thank you for your interest and viewing this page!
+This is the Qiskif Fall Fest at yonsei University event information page.
+This event is organized by Yonsei University undergraduate students with the help of IBM Quantum and the support of Yonsei University's IQIT!

 Qiskit is an open-source quantum computing framework developed by IBM designed to allow access to quantum computers and design quantum circuits via cloud systems.